Snowflake-Labs/sf-guide-geospatial-analytics-ai-ml/README.md

 - Transforming data using H3 and Time Series functions
 - Training models and predicting results with Cortex ML
 - Using LLM for analysing textual data
+- Using free datasets from Marketplace for geocoding and reverse geocoding
 - Visualizing data with Streamlit